Logo 0%

 Conclusion

-Rangoli is not only a part of religious traditions but also has deep cultural significance.
-Different types of rangoli are made in other regions, which reflects the cultural identity of that place.
-Rangoli is an integral part of Indian culture, which has been preserved and cherished for generations.
+Rangoli is a part of religious traditions and has deep cultural significance.
+Different types of rangoli are made in other regions, which reflect the cultural identity of that place.

-Earlier, rangoli was made only by married women of the house.
-It is believed that rangoli pleases Goddess Lakshmi and brings prosperity to the house.
-Women of the house are considered to be the form of Lakshmi, so rangoli made by their hands is considered auspicious.
-It is believed that rangoli brings positive energy into the house and negative energy goes out.
-However, making rangoli was prohibited for widowed women.
+Rangoli is believed to please Goddess Lakshmi and bring prosperity to the house.
+Women of the house are considered the form of Lakshmi, so rangoli made by their hands is considered auspicious.

 Rangoli is considered a medium to please the gods and goddesses and bring positive energy into the house.
 Making rangoli during festivals is considered auspicious.
-It is also considered a symbol of social unity.
-Women of the house used to come together and help each other make rangoli.

-Similarly, women of the neighbourhood used to work together to make rangoli in public places.
 This increased the feeling of love towards each other, and people lived more harmoniously with each other.

 99Pandit